asterics/FLipMouse/Hardware/case-design/3D_printer/README.md

 * FLipMouse_Prusa_i3_MK2_PLA_NORMAL_MULTI1.g

-This file contains 10 main cases, can be used for multiple production.
+This file contains 10 times the rubberpad and sensor carrier as well as the front cover, can be used for multiple production.

 * FLipMouse_Prusa_i3_MK2_PLA_NORMAL_MULTI2.g